Glossary: Postulate Mechanics

 —O—

-Oneness means the assimilation of substantiality of the universe.
-It is the knowingness of all things.
-Oneness does not imply sameness.
-Oneness implies CONSISTENCY as it is observed from one moment to the next.
-This consistency appears as CONTINUITY at very small scales, and as HARMONY at very large scales.
-Oneness lies in the continuity of dimensions, consistency of realities, and harmony of relations.
+Oneness comes about as substantiality is assimilated in awareness.
+With assimilation comes about harmony of awareness.
+With increasing harmony comes about consistency.
+And, with increasing consistency comes about continuity.
+Oneness lies in the harmony of relations, consistency of realities, and continuity of dimensions.
 Oneness underlies the very concept of the Universe.
-It is key to the Scientific Method.
-Oneness is not a monotone canvas; but it is a beautiful painting full of colors and forms that are continuous, consistent and harmonious.
-[Chapter 2]
+It is the key to Scientific Method.
+Oneness is not a monotone canvas; but it is a beautiful painting full of colors and forms that are harmonious, consistent and continuous.

 —P—